- Parents Home

 How Should We Prepare for a Blood Transfusion?

 If the situation is not a life-threatening emergency, two important tests are done before the transfusion: blood typing and cross-matching.

 What Happens During a Blood Transfusion?

-Blood is given through a needle placed in a vein.
+- The patient gets blood through a needle placed into a vein.

-The needle is attached to thin plastic tubing that connects to a plastic bag containing
+- The needle is attached to thin plastic tubing that connects to a plastic bag containing the blood.

 Are There Any Risks to Blood Transfusions?

 Some people worry about getting diseases from infected blood, but most countries have safety steps in place to prevent transfusing infected blood.

-If you have any questions about the risks of the transfusion, ask your child's
+If you have any questions about the risks of the transfusion, talk to anyone on the health care team.

 What Are the Benefits of Blood Transfusions?

 Blood transfusions are common procedures and problems are rare.
-Talk with your child's doctor or health care team if you still have concerns.
+Talk with your child's doctor or health care team if you have concerns.